-Prerequisites: EDU 105 and ECE 145
+Prerequisites: EDU 105 and ECE 145 (minimum grade C for both)

 ECE 198 First Year Special Topics in Early Child Care Education 1-9 Credits.
 0 Lecture Hour.
 0 Lab Hour.

 A course on selected topics related to Early Child Care Education, which gives students opportunities to study information not currently covered in other courses.
 Grades issued are A, B, C, D, or F. Prerequisites: Vary by section